pedramzamaninejad/learn-javascript/README.md

 # learn-javascript

-This is a freecodecamp game to learn java scripts , and i want to commit once in  every 10 part .
+This is a freecodecamp game to learn java scripts and I want to commit once in  every 10 part .